 Summer festivals are not only about open-air opera concerts.
 Certain concert halls and historical venues also offer a different yet highly-anticipated program during the summer.

 For a taste of royalty, enjoy the incredible Royal Serenade and Fountains Night Show in Versailles at the Palace of Versailles.
-The famous Fountains Night Show in Versailles returns for a spectacular series of evenings, featuring the Baroque dance company L’Éventail and the ensemble group Les Musiciens de Saint-Julien.
+The famous Fountains Night Show in Versailles offers a spectacular series of evenings, featuring the Baroque dance company L’Éventail and the ensemble group Les Musiciens de Saint-Julien.
 From the Hall of Mirrors to the Royal Garden, see the fountains glisten against flourishing gardens while fireworks are set off by the Grand Canal with French Baroque music playing.